2025 Shuttles

 Shuttle Cost: $22/rider

-The Incline Flume Trail: an easier, roughly 9-mile point to point where riders will take the Incline Flume across and then descend tunnel creek road to return to the shop.
-This is a great beginner route with no significance elevation gain.
+The Incline Flume Trail: an easier, roughly 11.3-mile point to point ride where riders will take the Incline Flume across and then descend tunnel creek road to return to the shop.
+This is a great beginner route with no significance elevation gain with nine miles of single track.

-The Incline Flume Trail to the Marlette Flume Viewpoint Out-and-Back: This route will also start on the Incline Flume Trail, and is for those wanting to experience the views from the world-famous Marlette Flume Trail.
-This route provides riders with far more single track and much less elevation gain than the traditional shuttle route.
-After completing the Incline Flume trail, riders will arrive at Tunnel Creek Road and turn left to start the short climb to the Marlette Flume Trail Head.
+The Incline Flume Trail adding the Marlette Flume Viewpoint Out-and-Back: This route provides riders with far more single track and much less elevation gain than the traditional route from Spooner Lake with the 1000’ climb to Marlette Lake.
+After completing the Incline Flume trail, riders will arrive at Tunnel Creek Road and turn left to start the short half mile climb to the Marlette Flume Trail.
 Riders will then ride the Marlette Flume South-bound for around 2 miles in order to get to the most beautiful spots along the trail.
-As you will be unable to go any further due to the maintenance being done on Marlette, you would turn around and ride the same route back out.
-Including the descent back to the shop, this route will be about 14 miles.
+The Flume Trail is closed in the middle due to the repair being done on the Marlette Lake Dam, you would turn around and ride the same route back to Tunnel Creek Road then descend back to the shop, this route will be about 16 miles.

 ADDITIONAL INFORMATION: